Martikain/PointCloudHandler/README.md

 # PointCloudHandler
-A project for basic point cloud operations such as binary PCD format point cloud storing without PCL.
+A command line project for basic point cloud operations such file conversion from CSV to PCD.